eclipse-archived/ceylon-lang.org/documentation/1.1/tour/attributes-control-structures.md

     print(c.count); // Compiler error!
 No access
 -->
     class Counter() {
-        variable Integer count=0;
+        variable Integer count = 0;
     }

-But in the following two examples, `count` is an attribute:
+But in this example, `count` is a `shared` attribute, visible to clients of the class:

 <!-- try-post:
     value c = Counter();